torvir/task_cruncher/README.md

 ### Pomodoro Timer

 Use the Pomodoro Timer to focus on one task for a limited time.
+This is a way to commit to just one task and forget about everything else.
 25 minutes is the recommended time.
-But there are tasks that you know beforhand that they takes less or more time.
+But there are probably tasks that you know beforhand that they takes less or more time.
 So there are options.
-When the timer has counted down to zero a silent alarm (an alert window) is released.
+When the timer has counted down to zero, you will hear a brief beep and an alert box is telling you that the time is up.